keypup-io/cloudtasker/README.md

   # config.on_dead = ->(error, worker) { Rollbar.error(error) }

   #
-  # Specify the oidc hash.
+  # Specify the Open ID Connect (OIDC) details to connect to a protected GCP service, such
+  # as a private Cloud Run application.
   #
-  # Contains information needed for generating an OpenID Connect token.
-  # This type of authorization can be used for many scenarios, including calling Cloud Run,
-  # or endpoints where you intend to validate the token yourself.
+  # The configuration supports the following details:
-  # For the oidcs hash, the service_account_email can be found
+  # - service_account_email: This is the "act as" user.
+It can be found under the security details
-  # under the security details of the cloud run service.
+  #   of the Cloud Run service.
-  # The audience is usually the publicly accessible host for the cloud run service
+  # - audience: The audience is usually the publicly accessible host for the Cloud Run service
   #   (which is the same value configured as the processor_host).
-If no audience is provided
+If no audiences are provided
-  # it will be inferred as the processor_host.
+  #   it will be set to the processor_host.
-  # Note: If the oidc token is used for a google cloud run service make sure to include
-  # the iam.serviceAccounts.actAs permission for the service account.
   #
-  # See https://openid.net/connect for more information on OpenID Connect tokens.
+  # Note: If the OIDC token is used for a Cloud Run service make sure to include the
+  # `iam.serviceAccounts.actAs` permission on the service account.
   #
+  # See https://cloud.google.com/tasks/docs/creating-http-target-tasks#sa for more information on
+  # setting up service accounts for use with Cloud Tasks.
+  #
   # Supported since: v0.14.0
   #
   # Default: nil
   #
   # config.oidc = { service_account_email: 'example@gserviceaccount.com' }
+  # config.oidc = { service_account_email: 'example@gserviceaccount.com', audience: 'https://api.example.net' }

   #
   # Enable/disable the verification of SSL certificates on the local processing server when